When I was a nature preschool teacher, I encountered a few interesting questions from children. Many of them were based on their perspective.

 It may be easier to say yes and take your children to a playground.
 But this is a great opportunity to show them how to see things from different perspectives.

 After all, playground toys are created by adults.
 Where in nature, children create toys and play.
 Do we want our children to have a variety of visions for their future?

 As we know children are generally curious and imaginative.
 But it is only when we let them be.
-Sometimes, all they need is a facilitation by us especially during their early years.
+Sometimes, all they need is facilitation by us, especially during their early years.

 Instead of taking them to a playground, you can encourage them to learn the benefits of nature.

 First of all, I lowered myself to his eye level (VERY important).
 So I said, “The toys are everywhere!
 You see, they (the kids on the rock) are sliding down on the nature slide just like the one on the playground.
 It’s fun to find your favourite spot too!”

 Before you know it, I was on the rock and sliding down like a child; a moment of joy.
 Something in his eyes changed, and he joined us on the rock.
 He kept playing with the others happily until we were ready to have a snack.
 As you can imagine, he didn’t want to leave the spot.

 Different perspective means awesome toys in nature